 Honors students graduating in Spring Quarter are required to participate in the Biology Achauer Honors Research Symposium held Friday, May 20, 2022.
 Most students, including those graduating in Autumn or Winter Quarters, will present their work via poster.
 In lieu of creating a poster, approximately 4-5 Spring graduates will give oral presentations at the symposium.
 If you are interested in giving a presentation, submit an application by April 28, 2022 (Thur, 3:00pm).

 All Honors graduates are expected to attend all of the oral presentations during the Achauer Honors Symposium, so as soon as you have finalized your Spring Quarter study list, make alternative plans for any class that meets Friday afternoons!

 Research Sponsors may nominate their Honors student(s) for the Firestone Medal for Excellence in Undergraduate Research, using the Honors Thesis as the basis for the award.
 Students cannot apply for this distinction.
-In order for students to be considered for the award, the Research Sponsor needs to submit an application to Student Services by Friday, April 22, 2016 .
-This means that you should submit your Thesis to your Readers even earlier than the deadline if you’d like to be considered for the prestige -- and cash -- associated with the Firestone Medal!
+In order for students to be considered for the award, the Research Sponsor needs to submit a nomination webform to Student Services by Thursday, April 21, 2022.
+This means that you should submit your Thesis to your Readers even earlier than the deadline if you’d like to be considered for the prestige associated with the Firestone Medal!